-Okay, this project Strat has crossed the line, and ceased to be a 1991 MIM (Made In Mexico) Fender Stratocaster: it's now officially a '90s Parts-O-Caster.
+Okay, this project Strat is no longer a 1991 MIM (Made In Mexico) Fender Stratocaster: it's now officially a '90s Parts-O-Caster.
 Last week I ran across a nice MIJ (Made In Japan) two color sunburst Strat body for sale locally:

 |Mid '90s MIJ 1957 Reissue Series Stratocaster Body|